Qumulo/docs/shift-from-s3.md

   * Consecutive slash (`/`) characters
   * Consecutive period (`.`) characters
   * The path component `.snapshot`
-* **Disallowed Amazon S3 Path Configurations:** Because of conflicting type requirements, certain allowed Amazon S3 path configurations can't be recreated on Qumulo clusters.
+* **Disallowed Amazon S3 Path Configurations:** Because of conflicting type requirements, Qumulo Core can't recreate certain allowed Amazon S3 path configurations on Qumulo clusters.
 For example, if an S3 bucket contains objects `a/b/c` and `a/b`, then path `a/b` must be both a file and directory on a Qumulo cluster.
-Because this isn't possible, it causes a copy job to fail.
+Because this isn't possible, this configuration causes a copy job to fail.
 * **Directories in Multiple Relationships:** A directory on a Qumulo cluster for one Shift relationship can't overlap with a directory used for another Shift relationship, or with a directory that acts as a target for a Qumulo-to-Qumulo replication relationship.
 This causes the relationship creation to fail.
 * **Changes to S3 Folder During Copy Job:** Currently, Shift-From assumes that the S3 folder remains unchanged throughout the copy job.
 Any changes (deleting, archiving, or modifying an object) during the copy job cause a copy job to fail.
 * **Read-Only Target Directory:** When the Shift-From copy job begins, the target directory on the Qumulo cluster becomes read-only.
 While no external clients can modify anything in the directory or its subdirectories, all content remains readable.
 When the copy job is complete, the directory reverts to its previous permissions.